 Conducting user research

-A range of user research methods, including surveys, interviews, and usability testing, have been employed to understand the needs, goals, and preferences of footballers and agents. (pitariu 2009) Surveys: Surveys are a useful tool for gathering quantitative information about the demographics, preferences, and usage habits of users.
+A range of user research methods, including surveys, interviews, and usability testing, have been employed to understand the needs, goals, and preferences of footballers and agents (pitariu 2009) Surveys: Surveys are a useful tool for gathering quantitative information about the demographics, preferences, and usage habits of users.
 Designers can obtain important information about the preferences of football players and agents concerning platform functionality, UI design, and overall user experience by distributing surveys to a sample of these individuals.
 However, they can introduce bias and must be carefully designed to avoid this (Abel, 2019).
 Interviews: Designers can learn more about the motives, difficulties, and pain points of users through in-depth interviews.
 (Sokjer 2007)Designers might get subtle insights through interviews with a wide variety of football players and agents that might not be found with surveys alone.

 Usability testing: This type of research entails watching users as they engage with early iterations of the scouting platform, or prototypes.
 Through the observation of user behaviours, responses, and challenges, designers can pinpoint usability problems and opportunities for enhancement.
 Throughout the design process, usability testing can be carried out iteratively to make sure the platform fulfils the needs and expectations of users.
 The usefulness of usability testing in the creation of software products has been the subject of numerous studies.